 Using a Variety of Materials and Tons of Imagination

 Another example is to draw with black pen inside a circle shape.
 This forces the mind to do smaller art, more technical art, something one dimensional.
-We painted rocks for the garden, we made signs for Earth Kids TV, we decorated our own T-shirts and banners.
+We painted rocks for the garden, we made signs for Earth Kids, we decorated our own T-shirts and banners.
 We made mobiles from wetland plants, collages to tell our stories and we created dream pillow cases to take back home.
 Art is about self-expression, following genres and methods developed over millions of years.

 What about self-portraits?
 Some artists agree that this is the hardest art form to perfect.
 Some artists use paint, others use pencils, crayons, pens and even charcoal to depict their interpretation of who they are.
 Earth kids had fun showing us their faces in a painted portrait.